nct1673/toAxxxxl_vendingmachine/README.md

 2. Customer can repeat the purchase many times to purchase multiple drinks.
 3. The amount is listed under currency Malaysia Ringgit (RM).
 4. The vending machine is only accept for notes RM1, 5, 10, 20, and 50.
-5. The vending machine will keep request customer to insert notes until the amount insert is >= the price of item selected.
+5. The vending machine will keep request customer to insert notes until the amount inserted is >= the price of item selected.

 # Logic About The Least Amount of Notes
 1. Since all of the items have price less that RM 50, if customer insert a RM50 notes, the machine will start to compute the balance amount.